gulopine/wdwhistory/README.md

 # WDW History

-I spent several years gathering data and building small tools to help with my research into the history of Walt Disney World, with a particular interest in maps and cartography.
+I spent several years gathering data and building small tools to help with my research into the history of Walt Disney World (WDW), with a particular interest in maps and cartography.
 I no longer have enough interest in it to continue this work, so I'm dropping what I have so far in this repository, in case anyone else wants to pick up where I left off.

 ## Original Goals

 There are a few specific things I was hoping to do at some point using this work.
 If any of this resonates with you, this repository might be useful.
 If not, maybe you can find your own uses for it.
 Or not. :shrug:

-### Interactive map of Walt Disney World over time
+### Interactive map of WDW over time

 Imagine a regular interactive map, but with a slider to select the date you want to view.
 This would basically be a localized equivalent to [Open Historical Map](https://openhistoricalmap.org/).
 But I couldn't guarantee that all the data for Walt Disney World would come from sources that meet the criteria for their license, I assumed I'd have to build a separate database.